Great North Run: Events

 In 2014 the 34th Great North Run had 57,000 participants, celebrated the 1 millionth runner to cross the finish line, and was the first to have a British man win in 29 years.
 Mo Farah completed the race in exactly 1 hour, while Mary Keitany completed in 1:05:39 seconds - surpassing the previous course record of 1:05:40 by 1 second, a record held by Paula Radcliffe.
 Tracey Cramond, who was raising money for Butterwick Hospices, was the 1 millionth person to complete the run, stating she was "gobsmacked" and that it was her "moment of fame".
 The Great North Run was the first International Athletics Association Event (IAAF) event in the world to reach such a milestone.

 In 2015 a 58 year old male runner died.

 The 2020 Great North Run was cancelled due to the COVID-19 pandemic.
 The 2022 event cancelled its Junior and Mini events due to the death of Elizabeth II.

 Eddie Howe started the 2023 Great North Run for the 60,000 participants.
 The race was Mo Farah's last ever before his retirement.

 The 2024 Great North Run took place on 8th September and was started by Olympic Silver Medalist Kieran Reilly.
 A 29 year old male runner died after collapsing during the race.

-The 2025 edition was notable for a bizarre error where the finisher’s medal features a mislabelled map of Sunderland and the River Wear instead of the Tyne.
+The 2025 edition was notable for an error where the finisher’s medal features a mislabeled map of Sunderland and the River Wear instead of the Tyne.

-The 2026 Great North Run will take place on 13th September.
+The 2026 Great North Run took place on 13th September.
+Andy Burnham became the first sitting Prime Minister to participate.
+Two runners died at the event.

+The 2027 Great North Run is set to take place on Sunday 12 September, the 46th edition aims to improve on its 2014 Guinness World Record number of finishers (41,615 people).